NfinitySoftware/extensions-pipes/Readme.md

 The `PipeFailureBehavior` enumeration determines how failed actions are run in the pipeline, or rather *which* are run.
 There are two options:

-- `FailLastOnly`: only the failure action associated with the failed, piped method will be run.
+- `FailLastOnly`: The default behavior.
+Only the failure action associated with the failed, piped method will be run.
 In the first example below, if `SetUserSecurityAsync` failed, only `DeleteUserSecurityAsync` would be called.
-- `FailAll`: all failure actions up the stack will be called in succession (from the last to the first).
+- `FailAll`: All failure actions up the stack will be called in succession (from the last to the first).
 Again, in the first example below, if `SetUserSecurityAsync` failed, `DeleteUserSecurityAsync` would be called, then `DeleteUserAsync`.

 #### Examples:
 ```csharp